+- Prerequisite:

-Basic knowledge of Construction, Types and working of Synchronous machines
+- Basic knowledge of Construction, Types and working of Synchronous machines

+- Objectives:

-- 1. To make students to understand the basic concepts of design of Synchronous machines - 2.
-To make students to understand how to design various parts of Synchronous machines
+- 1. To make students to understand the basic concepts of design of Synchronous machines

+- 2. To make students to understand how to design various parts of Synchronous machines

+- Outcomes: After completion of this unit the learner will be able to

-- 1. Design of Main dimensions. - 2.
-Design length of air gap.
+- 1. Design of Main dimensions.

+- 2. Design length of air gap.

+- Unit Content: